La Vérité sur Bébé Donge

-La Vérité sur Bébé Donge (aka The Truth About Bebe Donge or UK title: The Truth of Our Marriage) is a 1952 French film directed by Henri Decoin, and starring Danielle Darrieux and Jean Gabin.
+La Vérité sur Bébé Donge (aka The Truth About Bebe Donge or UK title: The Truth of Our Marriage) is a 1952 French drama thriller film directed by Henri Decoin and starring Danielle Darrieux and Jean Gabin.
 The plot is essentially the analysis of a couple's marriage that has broken down; the film is based on the novel by Georges Simenon.

+Plot

+A wealthy industrialist François Donge is seriously ill in hospital, apparently suffering from food poisoning.
+He realises this his wife, Bébé, has poisoned him.
+Without recrimination, he looks back on their marriage and tries to understand why she should want to kill him...